Florida Construction Permitting: A Step-by-Step Guide

 This end-to-end service includes submitting all necessary forms, attending meetings on your behalf, and handling fee payments.
 They essentially become the project manager for your permit, freeing you from the administrative burden.
 If you’re ready to hand off the paperwork and phone calls, you can request a proposal to see how we can manage your application from start to finish.

-Resolve Issues Quickly
+How Expediters Resolve Issues Faster

 Even the most well-prepared application can receive comments or require revisions from plan reviewers.
 When this happens, an expediter’s value truly shines.
 They are skilled at interpreting the reviewers’ feedback and understanding exactly what needs to be done to satisfy the requirements.
 Instead of you trying to figure out technical corrections, they work directly with your architect or contractor to address the issues.